Home Conditions | Ocular melanoma

 closeup of a woman's eye with ocular melanoma

 Ocular melanoma, or eye melanoma, is a cancer that develops in the eye’s melanocytes, which are the cells responsible for producing melanin (pigment).
-It presents as a cancerous (malignant) tumor that develops in one or more areas of the eye.
+It is a cancerous (malignant) tumor that usually develops in the middle layer of the eye, called the uvea.

-Cases of ocular melanoma usually occur inside the eye and present few to no symptoms.
-This makes the condition difficult to detect without regular eye exams.
+Since most cases of ocular melanoma begin inside the eye and usually cause few to no early symptoms, the condition is difficult to detect without comprehensive, routine eye exams.

 What is ocular melanoma?

 Melanoma is often associated with skin cancer, the most common cancer in the U.S. and worldwide.
-While skin cancer is much more common than ocular melanoma, the same cells that are affected by melanoma in the skin are also present in the eyes.
+Eye melanoma accounts for about 5% of all melanomas.
+While skin cancer occurs much more frequently than ocular melanoma, the same type of cells that are affected by melanoma in the skin can become cancerous in the eyes.

-For this reason, melanoma can develop in various parts of the eye, just as it can on different parts of the skin.
-While skin cancer is directly related to sun damage, it is still unknown whether exposure to ultraviolet (UV) radiation has an effect on ocular melanoma.
+Melanoma can develop in various parts of the eye, just as it can on different areas of the skin.
+While skin cancer is directly related to sun damage, there is not a clear-cut association with all types of ocular melanoma.
+There is some evidence that melanoma located on the conjunctiva (the clear membrane that covers the whites of your eye) may be associated with prolonged exposure to ultraviolet (UV) radiation.

 There are approximately five cases of ocular melanoma for every one million people under 50 years old — instances jump to 21 per million after age 50.